Abigail Chams: Debut EP: 5

-'Me Too': Single With Harmonize
+"Me Too": single with Harmonize

-“Me Too”, a collaboration between Abigail Chams and Harmonize released in early 2025, received widespread acclaim from both critics and audiences.
-The song quickly gained commercial success, reaching the number one position on Tanzania's Apple Music chart, marking a significant achievement for Abigail Chams as one of the leading female artists in the Bongo Flava genre.
+"Me Too", a collaboration between Abigail Chams and Harmonize, released in early 2025, received widespread acclaim from both critics and audiences.
+The song quickly gained commercial success, reaching the number-one position on Tanzania's Apple Music chart, marking a significant achievement for Chams as one of the leading female artists in the Bongo Flava genre.
 The official music video amassed millions of views on YouTube within weeks, further solidifying the track's popularity.
 Media outlets praised the song for its emotive lyrics and the strong vocal chemistry between the two artists, describing it as a compelling and heartfelt love anthem.
-Industry analysts have noted the song's potential to achieve international recognition, citing its commercial performance and artistic quality as indicators of Abigail Chams's growing influence in the global music scene.
+Industry analysts have noted the song's potential to achieve international recognition, citing its commercial performance and artistic quality as indicators of Chams's growing influence in the global music scene.

-Recognition by Rolling Stone Africa and Musical Philosophy
+Recognition by Rolling Stone Africa and musical philosophy

 In 2025, Abigail Chams was featured by Rolling Stone Africa as one of its "Future of Music" cover artists, recognized for her distinctive position in East African pop.
 Described as a classically trained multi-instrumentalist fluent in Swahili, English, and French, she was noted for her musical versatility and intentional creative approach.

-BET Awards Nomination
+BET Awards nomination

 In 2025, Abigail Chams made history by becoming the first female artist from East Africa to be nominated for the BET Award for Best New International Act.
-At just 22 years old, her nomination not only represented a personal milestone but also marked a significant achievement for the Tanzanian and East African music industry.
-Her recognition on this global platform highlighted the growing influence of East African artists and served as a powerful symbol of the region's rising presence in the international music scene.
+Her nomination at just 22 years of age not only represented a personal milestone but also marked a significant achievement for the Tanzanian and East African music industry.
+Her recognition on a global platform highlighted the growing influence of East African artists in the international music scene.

 Social activities

-In 2020 Abigail Chams was named a youth advocate by UNICEF in Tanzania on mental health and gender equality during International Children's Day 2020 also performed in expo 2020 in Dubai.
+In 2020, Abigail Chams was named a youth advocate by UNICEF in Tanzania on mental health and gender equality during International Children's Day 2020 and she performed in expo 2020 in Dubai.
 She started the youth program called "The Talk With Abigail Chams", as a safe place for young people to talk on the challenges they face and discuss solutions to also fix mental health issues.
 She is also an ambassador for the Tanzania Chamber of Commerce, Industry and Agriculture.

 The Talk With Abigail Chams

-The Talk With Abigail Chams is a youth mental health initiative founded in 2019 by Tanzanian musician and UNICEF Youth Advocate Abigail Chams.
+The Talk With Abigail Chams is a youth mental health initiative founded in 2019 by Chams.
 It aims to raise awareness and reduce stigma around mental health by creating safe spaces for young people to openly discuss their challenges.
 The program partners with schools, universities, and mental health institutions across Tanzania to offer support through school clubs, campus programs, and psychoeducation—especially during exam periods.
-It was featured on The Kelly Clarkson Show for its impact and hosts an annual event that blends mental health advocacy with entertainment, panel discussions, and performances.
+Featured on The Kelly Clarkson Show for its impact, it hosts an annual event that blends mental health advocacy with entertainment, panel discussions, and performances.